haskell-debugger/haskell-estgi-debugger/README.md

 	subgraph Debugger
 	C -.- |HS library API| D(External STG Interpreter) end
 ```

-The `dap-estgi-server` and `dap-estgi-vscode-extension` are application specific components, while the
-`dap` library is designed to be application independent to support any project that needs a simple DAP framework.
+The `dap-estgi-server` and `dap-estgi-vscode-extension` are application specific components, while the `dap` library is designed to be application independent to support any project that needs a simple DAP framework.

 ## Setup
- - Enable `allow breakpoints everywhere` option in VSCode settings.
+ - Enable `Allow breakpoints everywhere` option in VSCode settings.

 ### Install Haskell ESTGi Debugger Dependencies
    - Run `(cd haskell-estgi-debugger ; stack install zip-cmd)`
    - Ensure `libgmp` is installed (e.g. if using homebrew, `brew install gmp`)

-### Run `dap-estgi-extension`
+### Install `dap-estgi-extension`
-   - Run `(cd dap-estgi-vscode-extension ; npm install)`
+   - Run `(git clone https://github.com/haskell-debugger/dap-estgi-vscode-extension; cd dap-estgi-vscode-extension ; npm install)`
    - Open `dap-estgi-vscode-extension` folder by using the `Files/Open Folder` menu.
    - Open the `src/extension.ts` file.
    - Press F5 to run the extension in a new VSCode [Extension Development Host] window.